Stormwater Management

 While some stormwater is absorbed into the ground, during heavy rains runoff flows into low areas, ditches, drainage pipes, culverts, sinkholes, and into creeks, lakes, wetlands, and our drinking water aquifer.
 Stormwater runoff is not treated; it picks up pollutants and causes contamination, erosion, and flooding.

 The stormwater assessment provides a dedicated funding source to allow the County to better measure and manage the County’s stormwater system, improve the condition of stormwater infrastructure, provide pollution prevention education, monitor water quality, eliminate illegal connections and discharges, and enforce stormwater codes more proactively.
-The assessment rate currently is $40 per Equivalent Residential Unit (ERU).
+As of October 1, 2024 the assessment rate is $60 per Equivalent Residential Unit (ERU).

 Below are fact sheets for projects which were partially paid for with Stormwater Assessment funds: